alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ### Potential insights

-This exploration could help you to:
+This exploration can help you to:

-- identify which external links are most frequently clicked
+- identify which external resources may be most valuable for users
-- review whether some links receive little interaction
+- identify underperforming links which may need to be removed or signposted more effectively
-- compare whether external links are clicked more often than primary calls to action
+- compare whether external links are clicked more often than primary calls to action, which may indicate that external information needs more effective integration
-- assess whether users are leaving the service to seek additional information

 ### Understand the data